Terreii/andromeda-viewer/README.md

 Contact me at any time.

 ### How to get started
 You need to have **[node.js](https://nodejs.org/) version 6.9.0 or higher** installed.
 [More on node.js and npm.js](https://docs.npmjs.com/getting-started/what-is-npm) (npm.js comes with node.js).
-You can check your installed version with `node -v`.
+You can check your installed version with the command `node -v`.

-To start open a terminal window (cmd on windows) in your working copy of this project.
+To start open a terminal window (cmd or PowerShell on windows) in your working copy of this project.
 And run the command `npm install`.
 This will install all dependencies.

 After that run `npm run build` to build the client side and make the viewer useable.